Reinventing Mashed Potatoes for Weight Loss: Tips & Tricks for a Healthier Plate

 Potato and potato skin being mashed together for a healthy mashed potato dish.

 Recent studies suggest that sweet potatoes do help you lose weight when combined with a healthy, varied diet rich in other vegetables.
-Sweet potatoes appear to be the healthiest tuber option, based on present research [4, 5].
+Sweet potatoes appear to be the healthiest tuber option, based on present research.5, 6

 Best Way to Prepare Potatoes for Weight Loss

-We recommend the cleaner, simpler methods of baking or boiling—rather than frying in oil—to ensure your mashed potatoes are good for weight loss
+We recommend the cleaner, simpler methods of baking or boiling—rather than frying in oil—to make sure your mashed potatoes are beneficial for weight loss.

 Now that we’ve discussed potato quality, let’s get into potato quantity.